-Eric Rasmussen is Executive Director, Government Affairs and Policy at Sunovion, which is focused on the innovative application of science, medicine and technologies to help people with serious psychiatric, neurological and respiratory conditions.
-Mr. Rasmussen leads Sunovion’s interactions with the United States (U.S.) Congress, Administration, Executive Agencies, Governors, and State Legislatures.
-He guides the work of Sunovion’s Government Affairs team with legislators and regulators in Washington, DC and in state capitals throughout the U.S. to advance legislation and regulations that ensure access to medicines and support innovation.
+Eric Rasmussen is Vice President, Government Relations and Public Affairs at Sumitomo Pharma America, which is focused on the innovative application of science, medicine and technologies to help people with serious psychiatric, neurological and respiratory conditions.
+Mr. Rasmussen leads Sumitomo Pharma America’s interactions with the United States (U.S.) Congress, Administration, Executive Agencies, Governors, and State Legislatures.
+He guides the work of Sumitomo Pharma America’s Government Affairs team with legislators and regulators in Washington, DC and in state capitals throughout the U.S. to advance legislation and regulations that ensure access to medicines and support innovation.

 In addition to serving on the Board of Directors of the Massachusetts Biotechnology Council (MassBio) Mr. Rasmussen serves on the Board of the Public Affairs Council and works closely with the Pharmaceutical Research and Manufacturers of America (PhRMA).

 Mr. Rasmussen received a J.D. from the Georgetown University Law Center, where he was a member of Georgetown Journal of Law and Public Policy, and a B.A. in English from the University of Utah.